lit-lang/lit/README.md

 if let n = readln.to_n!() {
   println "{n} is a number"
 } else {
-  println "{n} is not a valid number"
+  println "Not a valid number"
 }

 while let n = readln.to_n!() {
   println "Yay! {n} is a number"
 } else {
-  println "{n} is not a valid number"
+  println "Not a valid number"
 }
 ```